VigneshBaskar/chocochip/README.md

 )
 ```

+### Install twine
+1. Find the latest version of twine on PyPI
+2. Add it to the requirements_dev.txt and install it using `pip install -r requirements_dev.txt`

 ### Commiting and Pushing the code to Github
 1. Add and commit the modified files until now.
 In my case they are:
     1. README.md